 Check out our back-to-school deals page to find some great ways to save on school supplies this year.

-If you want to know how to apply for free school supplies, Adopt a Classroom makes it easy for teachers in need to connect with donors who wish to give.
-Register your classroom online to begin connecting with donors.
-All donations are tax-deductible for donors.
+If you want to know how to apply for free bulk school supplies, Adopt a Classroom makes it easy for teachers to connect with donors who wish to give.
+Register your classroom online to begin connecting with donors through crowdfunding, corporate sponsors, or grants.

 2. Request classroom supplies and start a fundraising campaign with Donors Choose.